fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## In Top Companies, Would You Still Understand Tech Under The Hood?

+Of course, source code is still source code.
+Depending on the complexity of the project, there may be  a lot of code or specific logic that is hard to grasp but it is not magic.
+If you speak your native language do you wonder if you will be understood if you spoke to someone who is better at it?
+Sure, they may have to explain some words if they are outside of your vocabulary but on average you should be able to hold a conversation.

 ## Can A Junior Developer Be Promoted Over A Senior Developer?

 ## Do Principal Engineers Have The Same Coding Skills As Seniors?